 Alabama

 You want a better future, and that begins with a GED® credential.
 Earning your GED® in Alabama shows a commitment to education, hard work, and discipline.
 You’ve got what it takes.
-With your GED, you’ll discover countless opportunities for a stable, more successful life!
+Once you have it, you’ll discover many opportunities for a stable, more successful life!

 Making a huge life change isn’t easy.
 However, if you plan and arm yourself with support, you can acquire the necessary tools to succeed.
 The first step toward earning your high school equivalency diploma in Alabama is to get started here, the only official site for the GED® test.